AirAsia resumes online promos, adverts after Indonesia jet crash

-JAKARTA/SINGAPORE Budget airline AirAsia Bhd (AIRA.KL) resumed online promotions and advertising this week, a month after a plane operated by its Indonesia affiliate crashed into the Java Sea, killing all 162 people on board.
+JAKARTA/SINGAPORE Jan 30 Budget airline AirAsia Bhd resumed online promotions and advertising this week, a month after a plane operated by its Indonesia affiliate crashed into the Java Sea, killing all 162 people on board.

 AirAsia CEO Tony Fernandes had imposed a moratorium on advertising after the Dec.
 28 crash of the Indonesia AirAsia plane, which Indonesian investigators said on Thursday was being controlled by the co-pilot when it fell into the sea.